Nervous Before an Exam? Here’s How to Feel More Confident

 There is such a thing as over-studying.
 If you spend too much time studying without a break, it will exhaust your mind and bring about fatigue.
 Fatigue can lead to a loss of concentration and it affects your memory as well.
 If your memory gets affected it will lead to frustration as you begin to think you haven’t learned anything at all.
 When you begin to notice this, realize that stress and anxiety has settled in, causing you to become even more nervous about failing your exam.
 It’s a sign that it’s time to walk away from the books for a while.

 Stress can result in nervousness and anxiety and it will affect your breathing pattern as well.
 Test nerves can also lead to this.
 Concentrate on slow breathing to help manage your nerves and calm your body.
 It can also prevent panic attacks for those who struggle with them.
 Wait for a moment and take a deep breath.
 Shut your eyes and take ten deep breaths.
-It only takes a minute but can make a world of difference in calming your mind.
+For this situation, having a fidget ring could prove the most useful.
+Due to the tactile experience of manipulating the ring in one’s hands during stressful times, this type of physical stimulation can help calm the body and mind during anxious moments such as when taking exams.
+Using fidget rings before exams may prove an ideal way for individuals to take back control in these high-stakes situations.
+Simple exercises like these only take a minute but can make a world of difference in calming your mind.

 3. Get light exercise